getbase/base/readme.markdown

  - apple-touch-icon (x3): All three sizes of Apple touch icons for iPhone 3, iPad and iPhone 4 with retina.
 - js (folder):
   - default.js - Default javascript file (includes combined plugins and scripts)
-  - shiv.js - Enables HTML5 support for legacy versions of Internet Explorer
-- grid (folder):
-  - base-grid.psd - PSD grid based on 960.gs
+  - modernizr.js - Custom build of Modernizr to check for JS and SVG support

 Base was built by Matthew Hartman [(@hartmanmatthew)](http://twitter.com/hartmanmatthew), a passionate front end developer based in Melbourne, Australia.